erick-fda/comp8851-assignment-02/README.txt

         K-x exists in the array, returning true as soon as a match is found.

     c.)
-        The response to this question can be found at ./COMP8851_Asg02_A00925871/Question09/
+        My source code for this question can be found at ./COMP8851_Asg02_A00925871/Question09/

+        The executable at

+            ./COMP8851_Asg02_A00925871/Debug/Question08.exe

+        can be run without parameters to demonstrate the timing of each solution (Warning: takes a while to run).

         N and K values are consts which can be modified in Question08.cpp.
         When the program is run, it will print the running time of each algorithm.